 Young Australia21 Ambassador

-Vivienne was an inaugural Honorary Youth Adviser with Tom Merrett from 2012-15 and assumed the role of Young Australia21 Ambassador in 2015.
+Vivienne was an inaugural Honorary Youth Adviser from 2012-15 and assumed the role of Young Australia21 Ambassador in 2015.
 She is enrolled in a PhD studying the health outcomes of illicit drug policies and has completed a Bachelor of Science, Bachelor of Arts and a Master of Health Policy at the University of Sydney.
 During her student days, she took on a variety of leadership positions, including University of Sydney Union Board Director from 2010-2012, Student Representative Councillor from 2011-2012 and Undergraduate Science Student Representative in 2010.
 Vivienne is currently the Secretary of the Australian Drug Law Reform Foundation.
 She has been a volunteer with Surf Lifesaving Australia for over ten years and is passionate about giving a youth voice to the policy directives of the future.

-Inaugural Honorary Youth Advisers
+Past Honorary Youth Advisers

-Tom is Marketing Director at Good Super in Melbourne and is finalising a double degree in Chemical Engineering and Finance on a BHP Billiton scholarship.
+Tom was also an inaugural HYA.
+He is Marketing Director at Good Super in Melbourne and is finalising a double degree in Chemical Engineering and Finance on a BHP Billiton scholarship.
 He was a representative on CHEMS, a student engineering society, and has recently spent a semester studying abroad at the National University of Singapore.
 In 2010 Tom was school captain at Unley High School and a youth participant in Australia21’s first Next Big Question project.
 He also participated as a youth representative in Australia21’s first roundtable on illicit drugs in 2012.
 He is a keen film maker, mentored by Australia21 Director and film maker, Deb Lavis, who co-chairs the Australia21 Youth Engagement Committee with him.

 We recognise that collaboration between seasoned experience and the fresh vision of youth is critical to Australia’s future.